medialab/minet/docs/cli.md

   -O, --output-dir OUTPUT_DIR   Output directory.
 Defaults to `crawl`.
   -p, --processes PROCESSES     Number of processes for the crawler process
                                 pool.
+  --pycurl                      Whether to use the pycurl library to perform the
+                                call.
   --retries RETRIES             Number of times to retry on timeout & common
                                 network-related issues.
 Defaults to `0`.
   --spoof-user-agent            Whether to use a plausible random "User-Agent"